sajjadhashemian/List-Decodable-Regression-via-Expander-Sketching/README.md

 # expander-ldr

-A research-oriented Python implementation of **list-decodable linear regression via expander sketching**, based on:
+A research-oriented Python implementation of:

 > H. Pourali, S. Hashemian, E. Ardeshir-Larijani,
 > *List-Decodable Regression via Expander Sketching*, arXiv:2511.22524.

 The goal is to provide:

-- A **scikit-learn compatible** estimator,
+- A **scikit-learn compatible** estimator
-- A **modular implementation** of all algorithmic pieces (expander sketch, bucket-wise moments, robust aggregation, spectral filtering, and list generation),
+- A **modular implementation** of all algorithmic pieces (expander sketch, bucket-wise moments, robust aggregation, spectral filtering, and list generation)
-- A clean **experiment interface** for reproducing and extending empirical results.

 ---